Another day, another delay for Shiffrin, other Alpine skiers

 PYEONGCHANG, South Korea (AP) The start of Mikaela Shiffrin’s bid for multiple medals at the 2018 Olympics was delayed yet again when the women’s slalom was postponed from Wednesday to Friday because of strong winds.

-It’s the third time in four days an Alpine skiing race was shelved because gusts made it too dangerous for competition.
-Shiffrin originally was supposed to get started with the giant slalom on Monday; that race was rescheduled for Thursday and will now be her first at these Winter Games.
+Shiffrin was supposed to get started with the giant slalom on Monday; that race was rescheduled for Thursday and will now be her first at these Winter Games.

+Under the current plan, next would come the slalom, a race she won at the 2014 Olympics at age 18, followed by the first women’s speed race, the super-G, on Saturday.

+”It is a very heavy load,” said Shiffrin’s coach, Mike Day. ”She has now been on snow for four straight days with the postponed races.
+That will make six days in a row when we complete the slalom.”

 That super-G was originally scheduled for Thursday but was pushed to Friday once the men’s downhill was moved.